mgaleyuw/runQDNASeq/README.md

     To run the snake for only one sample specifying inputs at the command line, use QDNAseqKaryotypeMany.sh instead.

-    Usage: bash runQDNASeqMany.sh -m a/path/to/metadata/file -T a/path/to/target/file
+    Usage: bash QDNASeqKaryotypeMany.sh -m a/path/to/metadata/file -T a/path/to/target/file

     If your sample identifier does not follow the pattern M\d{4}, specify your pattern using the flag '-w'